viresh-ratnakar/exolve/README.md

-# exolve
+# Exolve

 ## An Easily Configurable Interactive Crossword Solver

-### Version: exolve v0.15 August 5 2019
+### Version: Exolve v0.16 August 17 2019

-exolve.html contains *all* the code you need: just make a copy and then replace the part that contains the example grid with your own puzzle specification, starting at the "exolve-begin" line and ending at the "exolve-end" line.
+The file *exolve.html* contains *all* the code you need: just make a copy and then replace the part that contains the example grid with your own puzzle specification, starting at the "exolve-begin" line and ending at the "exolve-end" line.

 [exolve-m.html, exolve-m.css, exolve-m.js have the same  content as exolve.html,
 except that it is split into separate parts: html (including the puzzle